 In this guide, we’ll explore 11 of the top small business lenders—breaking them down based on the products they offer and discussing the details, pros, and cons of each.
 Here’s what you can expect:

-Before we dive into the details of the best small business lenders of 2020, let’s take a step back and review the basics of some of the products we’ll be discussing.
+Before we dive into the details of the best small business lenders, let’s take a step back and review the basics of some of the products we’ll be discussing.
 This way, you’ll have a better sense of what product might be the right fit for your business financing needs and will be able to direct your search for the best lender accordingly.

 As we mentioned, SBA loans are one of the most sought-after financing products for small business owners.